← Back to projects

 Architecture Overview

-A ports-and-adapters (hexagonal) architecture with four distinct abstraction layers.
-Any pipeline — IRP generation, SCRM, CONMON, policy drafting — plugs into the same retrieval infrastructure through well-defined interfaces.
-The retrieval layer is deliberately decoupled so that backend changes (switching embedding providers, adding a new vector store) never require pipeline code changes.
+A ports and adapters (hexagonal) architecture with four distinct abstraction layers.
+Any pipeline, whether it's IRP generation, SCRM, CONMON, or policy drafting, plugs into the same retrieval infrastructure through a well defined interface.
+The retrieval layer is deliberately decoupled, so switching embedding providers or adding a new vector store never requires pipeline code changes.

-IndexBackend Protocol — storage interface (OpenSearch / S3+OpenAI / OpenAI Vector Store)
+IndexBackend Protocol defines the storage interface (OpenSearch, S3 + OpenAI, or OpenAI Vector Store)

-Namespace isolation — single index, logical partitions per pipeline
+Namespace isolation gives you one index with logical partitions per pipeline

 Key Architectural Decisions